Highlighting Fresh Spring Asparagus

 A Few More Recipes To Use Asparagus

 I eat a lot of asparagus when it's in season.
-I love it simply steamed, roasted with lemon and parmesan cheese, with hollandaise and Wrapped in Prosciutto and grilled or baked.
+I love it simply steamed, roasted with lemon and parmesan cheese or with hollandaise.
 So many delicious ways to enjoy this crisp, sweet and herbaceous tasting vegetable.